-Class A Common Stock
+OneWater Marine Inc. Class A Common Stock

 This is the initial public offering of Class A common stock of OneWater Marine Inc., a Delaware corporation.
-We are offering shares of Class A common stock.
+We are offering 3,157,895 shares of Class A common stock.

 Prior to this offering, there has been no public market for our Class A common stock.
-We intend to apply to list our Class A common stock on The Nasdag Global Market under the symbol "."
+We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "ONEW."

-We anticipate that the initial public offering price will be between \$ and \$ per share of Class A common stock.
+We anticipate that the initial public offering price will be between \$18.00 and \$20.00 per share of Class A common stock.